takahirohonda/javascript-workout/README.md

 formatted.toUpperCase().split(", ").join(" ");
 ```

-That's it🤙
+That's it 🤙!

-If you want to do this without native API, it gets long🐢
+If you want to do this without native API, it gets long 🐢.

 ```typescript
 formatUtcToLocal(timestamp: string): string {